netham45/screamrouter/readme.md

 * Programatically enable/disable sinks, or adjust the volume through the FastAPI API, or through Home Assistant
 * Play back sound effects and Text to Speech to arbitrary Sinks from Home Assistant automations
 * Line up speakers with differing timings by delaying one
-* Adjusting EQ to a cheap speaker so it sounds better
+* Adjusting EQ for a cheap speaker so it sounds better

 ![Screenshot of HA media player for ScreamRouter Sink](/images/HAMediaPlayer.png)
 ## Prerequisites